Toothache

 Key points about toothache

 • Toothache is a common condition that can be very painful.
-It's useful to know what might be causing your toothache and when you should see your dentist.
+It can affect your biting, chewing, sleeping and overall wellbeing.

 • There are different types and causes of toothache.
-Every person's experience of toothache is different, which can make it hard to know what is causing the pain.
+Every person's experience is different, which can make it hard to know what's causing the pain.

-• See your dentist if your toothache lasts more than 2 days or if it doesn't go away when you take pain medication, or if you have signs of fever or infection.
+• See your dentist if: your toothache lasts more than 2 days; if it doesn't go away when you take pain medication; if you have signs of fever or infection; or if the pain is increasing.

 Girl with headscarf grimaces with sore tooth and touches jaw